spacesyntax/Rcl-simplification-/README.md

 and collapses all connected edges to that node.

 The user has to specify the following parameters:
-- snap endpoints precision: same as above
+- **snap endpoints precision**: same as above
-- intersection distance: Endpoints  of multiple lines collapse in a single point (centroid) when the distance between them is less than the specified intersection distance parameter .
+- **intersection distance**: Endpoints  of multiple lines collapse in a single point (centroid) when the distance between them is less than the specified intersection distance parameter .
-- minimum length deviation: The longest line of two lines that share the same endpoints is removed when their length difference is less than the minimum length deviation parameter.
+- **minimum length deviation**: The longest line of two lines that share the same endpoints is removed when their length difference is less than the minimum length deviation parameter.
-- maximum length deviation: The longest line of a triangle of lines is removed when the length difference of it from the sum of the length of the two other lines is less than the maximum length deviation parameter.
+- **maximum length deviation**: The longest line of a triangle of lines is removed when the length difference of it from the sum of the length of the two other lines is less than the maximum length deviation parameter.

 ##**Installation**